 A token has a role for the owner, a purpose for the company and a feature related to its ownership.
 For example, if you own a token, it can help raise engagement for a company by offering you voting power in terms of what projects get funding or not.

-There are a variety of roles and uses for tokens, ranging from voting rights, exchanging value, access to premium services, currency use and distribution earnings, to name a few.
+There are a variety of roles and uses for tokens, ranging from voting rights, exchanging value, access to premium services, currency use, and distribution earnings, to name a few.

-These tokens provide users access to a service that a company may provide.
+Utility tokens provide users access to a service that a company may provide.
 They allow holders to use a network and often offer voting rights.
 There is no inherent promise of profits, though the value of the tokens may fluctuate based on the supply and demand of the token availability.

 This is a token that passes the Howey Test.
 In other words, these types of tokens derive value from serving as tradable assets and are subject to federal securities and regulations.

 If tokens are generated or offered without abiding by these regulations, a company would be subject to fines and penalties.
+We did a whole article on Utility versus Security Tokens.

 Depending on what a specific company is trying to do, they can either go down the ICO route or a TGE, what’s sometimes referred to as a token launch.